Making New Friends at Overnight Camp

 Relationships formed at camp are different from those formed at school or in the neighborhood.
 It’s because kids at camp are on a more level field: they are in a new environment, away from parents, and they get to experience new things with other kids who are in the same boat.

 Campers learn so much from building new friendships at camp.
 Sharing these fun and exciting new challenges with new kids who feel the same brings them together in an entirely different way.
-For example, when a kid tries snorkeling for the first time it might be a bit nerve wracking.
+For example, when a kid tries snorkeling for the first time it might be a bit nerve-wracking.

 Seeing other kids feel the same way puts them at ease.
 As everyone gives it their best shot, nerves give way to a feeling of success as they begin to master this new skill together.
 This sense of shared victory is the foundation that new friendships are built on, and that is unique to camp!

 Kids can be themselves and even reinvent themselves at camp.
 There are no pre-existing labels.
-No judgements.
+No judgments.
 Kids get to show who they really are and meet others who accept them as they are.
 Summer camp friendships are so meaningful and long-lasting because there is no pretension – just bonding over what they have in common.

 Staying Connected After Camp